-VP for Enrollment Management: The VPEM is responsible for advising the President on matters related to institutional reputation and Public Relations.
+Is responsible for advising the President on matters related to institutional reputation and Public Relations.

-The VPEM in collaboration with the EVPFM will ensure that notifications are made by e-mail, Thiel College web site, and/or other appropriate methods to the entire campus during Level 2 or 3 Emergencies.
+In collaboration with the SVPFM will ensure that notifications are made by e-mail, Thiel College web site, and/or appropriate methods to the entire campus during Level 2 or 3 Emergencies.

-The VPEM will assist in the review of all press releases and external communications that take place in the aftermath of an emergency situation.
+They will assist in the review of all press releases and external communications that take place in the aftermath of an emergency situation.